 Pete is survived by his wife Shelley Beairsto; stepsons, Samuel Beairsto and Iain Beairsto; mother, Barb Cullen (stepfather John); father, Rob Tiarks; and brothers, Dave Cullen, Mike Cullen and Joe Cullen (Mareike).

-A celebration of life event will be announced for this summer.
+A Celebration of Life event will be from 2-4 p.m., Friday, August 18 at the Oak Island Resort & Conference Centre, 36 Treasure Dr, Western Shore, Lunenburg County.
 In lieu of flowers, the family requests donations be made to the Nova Scotia Nature Trust.
 Cremation has taken place under the direction of Sweeny’s Funeral Home, New Germany.